Chaired by Stacey M. Solomon, Ph.D.

 Qualified undergraduate psychology majors may also take advantage of the opportunity to pursue their M.A. in Counseling in an accelerated manner through the combined B.A./M.A. program with any of three areas of specialization: mental health counseling, school counseling, or art therapy (please see description of the combined B.A./ M.A. program below).

 Undergraduate psychology majors may also avail themselves of a combined B.A. in Psychology/M.S. in Occupational Therapy program.
-In affiliation with Columbia University, qualified students take three years of coursework at Caldwell College and then two years at Columbia University (please see description of the combined B.A. in Psychology/ M.S. in Occupational Therapy program below).
+In affiliation with Columbia University, qualified students take three years of coursework at Caldwell University and then two years at Columbia University (please see description of the combined B.A. in Psychology/ M.S. in Occupational Therapy program below).

 The College also offers the opportunity to pursue a combined B.A. in Psychology/M.A. in Applied Behavior Analysis (ABA).
 Additional information can be found in the Graduate Catalog.